Here’s Why Garrett Motion Inc. (GTX) Took A Beating Today

-Technical chart claims that Garrett Motion Inc. (GTX) would settle between $4.68/share to $4.81/share level.
-However, if the stock price goes below the $4.3 mark, then the market for Garrett Motion Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $4.05 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -1.11.
+Technical chart claims that Garrett Motion Inc. (GTX) would settle between $3.24/share to $3.62/share level.
+However, if the stock price goes below the $2.62 mark, then the market for Garrett Motion Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $2.38 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -0.77.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Morgan Stanley, assumed coverage of GTX assigning Underweight rating, according to their opinion released on September 10.
 RBC Capital Mkts analysts bumped their rating on Garrett Motion Inc. (NYSE:GTX) stock from Underperform to Sector Perform in a separate flash note issued to investors on January 23.
 Analysts at Jefferies, made their first call for the equity with a Hold recommendation, according to a research note that dated back to December 04.